Launch Looker Studio and create a blank report

-You've successfully created a basic report in Google Data Studio.
+You've successfully created a basic report in Looker Studio.
 Continue exploring new chart types and connect to additional data sources for richer, more visual reporting.

 Next steps/ Learn more

-Learn more about What you can do with Data Studio.
+Learn more about What you can do with Looker Studio.

 Google Cloud training and certification

 ...helps you make the most of Google Cloud technologies.
 Our classes include technical skills and best practices to help you get up to speed quickly and continue your learning journey.
 We offer fundamental to advanced level training, with on-demand, live, and virtual options to suit your busy schedule.
 Certifications help you validate and prove your skill and expertise in Google Cloud technologies.

 Copyright 2024 Google LLC All rights reserved.
 Google and the Google logo are trademarks of Google LLC.
 All other company and product names may be trademarks of the respective companies with which they are associated.